This is part 2 of WHAT IS ELECTRICITY. Loading...

 components of matter.
 Electricity has mass, although for electrons the

-mass per cubic volume is very small
+mass per cubic volume is very small (the electrons of a wire are thousands

-atoms, yet the number of electrons rivals the number of atoms.
+of times lighter than the copper atoms, yet the number of electrons rivals

-Under this definition, electricity is NOT invisible.
+Under this definition, electricity is not invisible.
 Instead,

-reflected by the atoms' electrons within the objects.
+reflected by the atoms' electrons.
 When we

 look at a bunch of atoms, we see only the atoms' outer shell, we see